 How do you save a hospital system?
 That’s the question Nancy Schlichting PPS ’76, had to answer when she took over as CEO of the Henry Ford Hospital and subsequently became system CEO.
+The Detroit-based Henry Ford Health System was losing millions, the city of Detroit was in decline, and employee morale was low.
+Schlichting and her team managed to turn the system around, bringing it to profitability by 2003.

 "I grew up in a small village in Kenya, an informal settlement called Korogocho.
 It’s the third largest slum in Kenya.
 I heard of this scholarship by the Ford Foundation.
 It was extremely competitive.
 So I applied for this scholarship, and I got it.
 And it was a good scholarship because if you got it, you could go to any university in the world, provided you were qualified.
 Duke was always my first choice.
 Even if I got the scholarship now, I would still come to Duke." - Raphael Obonyo MPP’13